-&lt;sup>128 Gendron, P.P.
-(2008) VAT Treatment of Financial Services: Assessment and Policy Proposal for Developing Countries.
-In F. Dickenson (Ed.).
+119 Gendron PP. (2008) VAT Treatment of Financial Services: Assessment and Policy Proposal for Developing Countries.
+In Dickenson F (ed).

 Bulleting for International Taxation November 2008.
-Amsterdam: International Bureau of Fiscal Documentation.
+Amsterdam: International Bureau of Fiscal Documentation value on these goods or services and requiring the financial institution to account for output tax on the value of the self-supply122;

-&lt;sup>129 Firth, M. and McKenzie, K. (2012).
+Firth, M, and McKenzie, K. (2012).
 The GST and Financial Services: Pausing for Perspective.
-In Gianuzzi (Ed.).
+In Gianuzzi (ed).
 The School of Public Policy SPP Research Papers.
 Calgary: University of Calgary.

-(2013) KPMG, Canada: VAT essentials.
+^{121 (2013)} KPMG, Canada: VAT essentials.